• REVERSE MORTGAGE INFO

 • A Reverse Mortgage has all the typical closing costs one finds with a typical FHA mortgage, but FHA HECM mortgage insurance premium fees are higher.
 The HECM has FHA mortgage insurance added at the outset of the loan and ongoing throughout the life of the loan.
 These are not out of pocket expenses.
 Instead, they are rolled up into the loan, but it's still a cost.

-Can Reduce Heirs' Inheritance
+Can Reduce Your Heirs Inheritance

 Tenants Will Have to Vacate